Long Reads

 Although the soundtrack to Untitled Goose Game happens to be classical, I hope that this blog post provokes some thought about the value of video game music—in the Western classical tradition or otherwise—and its potential as a creative tool.

-* Debussy’s Minstrels alludes to minstrelsy (defined by Oxford Languages as the form of entertainment associated with minstrel shows, featuring songs, dances, and formulaic comic routines based on stereotyped depictions of black Americans and typically performed by white actors with blackened faces).
+* Debussy’s Minstrels alludes to minstrelsy (defined by Oxford Languages as the form of entertainment associated with minstrel shows, featuring songs, dances, and formulaic comic routines based on stereotyped depictions of Black Americans and typically performed by white actors with blackened faces).
 This is no doubt problematic, and it’s necessary to discuss how to handle repertoire like this.
 An obvious option is to boil the piece down to its technical components and select a different piece with similar pedagogical concepts.
 Another option for Debussy’s music, specifically, is to give the student power over the piece by having them listen to it and create their own title.
 Since Debussy placed the title of each Prélude at the end, taking such liberty is not only appropriate, but encouraged.
+I usually choose the former.